- What to bring

 Do you provide waterproofs?

 Yes, we provide salapette trousers and jackets which are wind and waterproof, as well as sailing boots which provide a secure grip on deck.
+These are available in sizes Small, Medium or Large.
 Please feel free to bring your own gear or to ask us for advice on where to purchase affordable sailing gear.
 Lifejackets and safety harnesses are provided.

 Will it be rough, what if I feel sick?